 Section 6.
 Fund Disbursement: No funds shall initially be disbursed until the Trust Account balance reaches $10,000.
 If at any time the balance drops below $5,000.00, disbursement shall be suspended until the balance is over $10,000.

 Section 7.
 Funding Limitations: The Board of Directors shall in each approved application set a limit on the length of time and the amount of funds to be granted to the applicant.
-In fixing the length of time and the amount of funds granted, the Board of Directors shall consider the nature of the request, the applicant’s financial situation, and shall whenever appropriate, ensure that payments are made directly from the Trust to creditors or vendors, unless agree to by a two-thirds vote by the Board of Directors.
+In fixing the length of time and the amount of funds granted, the Board of Directors shall consider the nature of the request, the applicant’s financial situation, and shall whenever appropriate, ensure that payments are made directly from the Trust to creditors or vendors, unless agreed to by a two-thirds vote by the Board of Directors.

 The maximum amount paid out to any applicant or applicant’s family for any one event shall not exceed $5,000.00 (inclusive of education expenses) or extend beyond two (2) years from the date of initial approval.
 For purposes of Educational Assistance, the recipient shall have five (5) years from initial approval to complete education.
 If further assistance is requested, the Assistance Coordinator shall submit his/her findings and recommendations (including all assistance provided to date) to the Board of Directors for further review and consideration.